sgschwu/sgsShare/README.md

 # sgsShare
+README:

-A repo to share with others while learning to use GITHUB
+A repo to learn to use GITHUB
+And share information with other people.